-Teacher capability in Numeracy continued to be a focus through 2023.
+Teacher capability in Numeracy continued to be a focus throughout 2024.
 Regular Numeracy PLT meetings have been centered on reviewing the Numeracy Workshop model of instruction and introducing new forms of formative assessment which can be used in classrooms and analysed during Professional Learning Community (PLC) meetings.
 All classroom teachers participated in PLCs to undertake professional reading for teaching and assessing, with the school investing in significant Professional Learning.
-Through PLT meetings they also explored the delivery of Numeracy with many engaging discussions were had around new learning and the trialing of new practices.
-Clarinda Calculators (CC) was introduced to help progress number fluency and stretch students expectations in Numeracy.
+Through PLT meetings they also explored the delivery of Numeracy with many engaging discussions that were had around new learning and the trialing of new practices.
+Clarinda Calculators (CC) was introduced in 2023 and we have seen great progress with number fluency and stretching students expectations in Numeracy.

-The recent staff opinion survey reflects 100% positive response to Collaborate to Plan Curriculum, 100% positive response Plan Differentiated Learning Activities and 88% positive response Use Data for Curriculum Planning.
+The recent staff opinion survey reflects 96% positive response to Collaborate to Plan Curriculum, 96% positive response Plan Differentiated Learning Activities and 83% positive response Use Data for Curriculum Planning.

-On the Parent Opinion Survey, parents rated their Satisfaction with the school at 89% (up from 78% in 2022) thus confirming that their children's needs are being met to a relatively high degree.
+On the Parent Opinion Survey, parents rated their Satisfaction with the school at 88.4% (89% in 2023) thus confirming that their children's needs are being met to a relatively high degree.